OHSHIT botnet campaign

 distributing Mirai-family binaries from 192.142.28.77 via the path

-34 days and counting — and has touched all 36 fleet nodes across multiple geographic regions.
+34 days and counting, and has touched sensors across the distributed honeypot fleet in multiple

 What distinguishes this campaign from typical Mirai drops is its exceptional architecture